 Climate Watch is an online platform designed to empower policymakers, researchers, media and other stakeholders with the open climate data, visualizations, and resources they need to gather insights on national and global progress on climate change.

-Journalist’s Resource, a project of Harvard Kennedy School’s Shorenstein Center, curates, summarizes, and contextualizes high-quality research on newsy public policy topics, including climate change, pollution, ecology, energy, and sustainability.
+Journalist’s Resource, a project of Harvard Kennedy School’s Shorenstein Center, curates, summarizes, and contextualizes high-quality research on newsy public policy topics, including climate change, environment, health, energy, and sustainability.